kvasios/servobox/docs/content/user-guide/package-management.md

 # Install a package (dependencies are automatically installed)
 servobox pkg-install libfranka-gen1 #or libfranka-fr3

+# Install franky for your robot type
+servobox pkg-install franky-fer     # For Franka Research 3 servobox pkg-install franky-gen1    # For Franka Panda Gen1

 # Install with verbose output
 servobox pkg-install ros2-humble --verbose